ph09nix/TDLibCore/README.md

 OnVerificationPasswordNeeded | Event will be runing whenever authorization state is equal to verification password needed OnReady | Event will be runing when connection is successful

+## How to use ?
+Check & Build example folder

 ### Donation : 18eHqWzdCFMs8pNXiHAwvpDMHmToxFLhMP (BTC)
 #### support / suggestion = ph09nixom@gmail.com - t.me/ph09nix
 #### Leave a STAR if you found this usefull :)